Feast of the Black Nazarene: Traslación

-Every January 9, the Traslación of the Black Nazarene, commemorating the "solemn transfer" of the image's copy from San Nicolás de Tolentino in Intramuros to Quiapo, makes its way along the streets of Quiapo.
+Every January 9, the Traslación of the Jesús Nazareno, commemorating the "solemn transfer" of the image's copy from San Nicolás de Tolentino in Intramuros to Quiapo, makes its way along the streets of Quiapo.
 Traslación is now the term used for the annual procession.

 In recent years, the processional route was altered due to a rise in accidents, to afford other neighborhoods off the traditional route a chance to participate, and because of structural deficiencies in nearby bridges.
 It is normally only a school holiday for the schools near the processional route, but for the first time in the city's history, Manila Mayor Joseph Estrada in 2014 declared the day a special non-working holiday due to the impassability of some thoroughfares and projected congestion in others.
 His successors as City Mayor kept the practice.
 Since 2024, President Bongbong Marcos reaffirmed the status of the day as a city-wide holiday.

+Cardinal Jose Advincula, the archbishop of Manila, presiding over the 2025 Misa Mayor.

 As per custom, the Nazareno leaves the Minor Basilica a day or two before the annual procession, either in a public fashion or clandestinely.
-Since 2020, the procession begins at around 04:30 AM PST (GMT+8) after a solemn midnight High Mass (Misa Mayor) at the Quirino Grandstand presided by the Archbishop of Manila, followed hours later by the Morning Prayer of the Liturgy of the Hours.
+Since 2020, the procession begins at around 04:30 AM PST (GMT+8) after a solemn midnight High Mass (Misa Mayor) at the Quirino Grandstand presided by the Archbishop of Manila or a high-ranking prelate followed hours later by the Morning Prayer of the Liturgy of the Hours.
 It ends in Quiapo in late night of the same day or early the following morning, depending on how long the image has travelled.
 Some participants choose to wait for the image inside the Minor Basilica to greet it, while most devotees walk throughout the whole processional route.

 All devotees wear maroon and yellow like the image, and they walk barefoot as a form of penance and in emulation of Christ's walk to Golgotha.
 Attendees include families of devotees, tourists, and members of devotees' associations throughout the country and overseas, all carrying their long estandartes (religious gonfalon) usually coloured maroon or white and embroidered in gold and emblazoned with the image and the association name.